LAUNCH DIGITAL MARKETING TERMS AND CONDITIONS

 10.6 Force Majeure.
 Neither Party will be liable for any delays in delivery and/or non-delivery of the Services to be provided hereunder by the other due to an act of God, action by any governmental or quasi-governmental agency, fire, flood, earthquake, strike, outside network difficulties (including, but not limited to, communication line failure) or other acts beyond the control of such Party, in such an event, the other Party, shall be released of its obligation to pay for any services not performed as a result of such event.
 Either party may terminate this Agreement upon written notice to the other party in the event such failure to perform continues un-remedied for a period of thirty (30) days.

 10.7 Notices.
-Any and all notices required to be given hereunder shall be made in writing and delivered by e-mail, or overnight courier to the following:
+Any and all notices required to be given hereunder shall be made in writing and delivered by overnight courier to the following:

 10.8 Governing Law.
 It is the intent of the parties that any dispute be resolved informally and promptly through good faith negotiation between Launch Digital Marketing and Client.
 Either party may initiate negotiation proceedings by written notice to the other party setting forth the particulars of the dispute.
 The parties agree to meet in good faith to jointly define the scope and a method to remedy the dispute.